Leena Chandavarkar: Personal life

-She had an arranged marriage to her first husband, Siddharth Bandodkar, who came from a prominent Goan-Marathi political family.
-Shashikala Kakodkar, the elder sister of Siddharth, was then the Chief Minister of Goa, Daman and Diu.
-Siddharth was the son of Dayanand Bandodkar, the first Chief Minister of Goa, Daman and Diu.
-Siddharth died from an accidental gunshot wound, a few days into the marriage, leaving Leena a widow at age 25.
+Chandavarkar had an arranged marriage to her first husband, Siddharth Bandodkar, who came from a prominent Goan-Marathi political family.
+Shashikala Kakodkar, the elder sister of Siddharth, was then the chief minister of Goa, Daman and Diu.
+Siddharth was the son of Dayanand Bandodkar, the first chief minister of Goa, Daman and Diu.
+Siddharth died from an accidental gunshot wound, a few days into the marriage, leaving Chandavarkar a widow at age 25.

 A few years later, she married playback singer Kishore Kumar.
 Her father initially objected because Kumar had been married three times already, and was more than 20 years older than her, but he soon came around and welcomed Kumar into the family.
 She has a son with Kumar named Sumeet.
-Kumar died in 1987, leaving Leena once again a widow at age 37.
+Kumar died in 1987, leaving Chandavarkar once again a widow at age 37.
 She lives with her son Sumeet, her step-son Amit Kumar, and his wife.

+Chandavarkar quit Bollywood after marriage with singing legend Kishore Kumar, only to later return for two movies.